FDA chief tough on e-cigs steps down in surprise resignation

 Gottlieb's campaign against flavored e-cigarettes followed preliminary federal data showing teenage use had surged by more than 75 percent since last year, which the FDA described as an "epidemic."

-Under Gottlieb, the FDA proposed a ban on the sale of fruit- and candy-flavored electronic cigarettes in convenience stores and gas stations.
-The FDA also proposed stricter age-verification requirements for online sales of e-cigarettes.
+Under Gottlieb, the FDA issued a ban on the sale of fruit- and candy-flavored electronic cigarettes in convenience stores and gas stations.
+The FDA also introduced stricter age-verification requirements for online sales of e-cigarettes.

 "Scott has helped us to lower drug prices, get a record number of generic drugs approved and onto the market, and so many other things.
 He and his talents will be greatly missed!"
 Trump said on Twitter on Tuesday.